open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 OpenTelemetry API.
 This layer MUST NOT rely on implementation specific details of any SDK.

+This functionality MUST defined in its own OpenTracing Shim Layer, not in the OpenTracing nor the OpenTelemetry API or SDK.

-## Create a new OpenTracing Tracer Shim
+## Create an OpenTracing Tracer Shim

 This operation is used to create a new OpenTracing `Tracer` Shim using the OpenTelemetry API.
-This operation MUST defined in the OpenTracing Shim Layer.

 This operation MUST accept the following parameters: